 We will hold the race briefing on the morning of the HOTB.
 Crowd around the bottom of the function centre.
-We will also have banners up displaying the course when you come to pick up your t-shirt and bow number from the TRC club from 6 pm the Friday night before the race.
+We will also have banners up displaying the course when you come to pick up your t-shirt and bow number from the TRC function centre from 5:45 pm the Friday night before the race.
 Feel free to ask questions.

-The Head of the Brisbane is an approximate 10 km time trial starting at the TRC pontoon.
-With each crew heading off at 30-second intervals, the challenge will be to hold off the competition while trying to catch the boat in front.
+The Head of the Brisbane is an approximate 9.5 km time trial starting at the TRC pontoon.
+With each crew heading off at 10-second intervals, the challenge will be to hold off the competition while trying to catch the boat in front.

 The start and finish line will be slightly upstream from the Toowong Rowing Club pontoon.
 The turnaround, which will be marked by anchored buoys, will be approximately 5km upstream of the start as shown in the map below.

 Crews entering the river will do so via the Toowong Rowing Club pontoon situated in front of the TRC lower shed.
 The Pontoon Marshals will advise crews when it is safe to depart the pontoon and safely make their way down river past the start line.
 At a point that the cox deems safe and while obeying any instructions of the Course Marshal the crew will row across to the northern bank to row downstream for the purpose of warming up and joining the start queue.
 Crews approaching the marshalling area from a club located along the Brisbane River (i.e. they didn't boat from the TRC pontoon) must ensure they avoid crews starting and finishing the race and other crews entering the marshalling area.